appium/appium-inspector/docs/quickstart/starting-a-session.md

 Of course, your own server and session details will likely vary.

-You can now press the blue _Start Session_ button - hopefully your session will be created, in which case the __Session Inspector__ screen will open:
+You can now press the blue _Start Session_ button - hopefully your session will be created, in which case the __[Session Inspector](../session-inspector/index.md)__ screen will open:

 ![Session Inspector](../assets/images/session-inspector.png)

-If this has worked, you are done with the quickstart!
-You can now start exploring your app, as well as other Inspector features!
+If this works, you are done with the quickstart!
+You can now start exploring your app using the various features described in the Session Inspector page.

 If something went wrong, please check the [Troubleshooting](../troubleshooting.md) page for potential issues.